Kernix13/beginner-git-commands/LEARN_CONTRIBUTING.md

 ## Overview

-Looking at freeCodeCamp and React repos:
+Looking at freeCodeCamp and React repos for their use of prefixes in issue and PR titles, and commit messages:

 Issues